YESHYUNGSEOK/claude-code-tips/blog-drafts/how-i-got-a-job-with-claude-code.md

+# How I got a full-time job with Claude Code

 I was inspired by [this post](https://www.reddit.com/r/ClaudeAI/comments/1pw14hj/claude_helped_me_get_a_full_time_job/) that mentioned they got a full-time job using Claude Code, and I wanted to share my story here too, just in case I can hopefully inspire someone.

 A few months ago, a company in San Francisco reached out to me on LinkedIn.
 I had an initial screening call with them and went through the rest of their interview process over a month or so.
 Throughout the whole process, Claude Code was the thing that helped me the most.